-Prior to adopting ASC 326, accounts receivable was carried at net realizable value.
-The Group recorded allowance for doubtful accounts when collection was no longer probable.
-The Group considered specific evidence when evaluating the collectability of accounts receivables, including the aging of the receivable, customer payment history, customer's credit worthiness and other factors.
-Accounts receivable were written off when management determined a balance would be uncollectable after all collection efforts have ceased.
+Accounts receivable are carried at net realizable value.
+The Group records allowance for doubtful accounts in the period when collection is no longer probable.
+The Group considers specific evidence when evaluating the collectability of accounts receivables, including the aging of the receivable, customer payment history, customer's credit worthiness and other factors.
+Accounts receivable are written off when management determines a balance is uncollectable after all collection efforts have ceased.